madnuttah/unbound-docker/README.md

 ## How to use this Image

 You should adapt the [`/usr/local/unbound/unbound.conf`](https://github.com/madnuttah/unbound-docker/blob/main/unbound/root/usr/local/unbound/unbound.conf) file and my example [`docker-compose.yaml`](https://github.com/madnuttah/unbound-docker/blob/main/unbound/examples/docker-compose.yaml) file to your needs.
-The compose file also deploys [Pi-hole](https://pi-hole.net/) for blocking ads and [Watchtower](https://containrrr.dev/watchtower/) for keeping your images up to date.
+The compose file also deploys [Pi-hole](https://pi-hole.net/) for blocking ads and to prevent tracking as well as [Watchtower](https://containrrr.dev/watchtower/) for keeping your images up to date.

 To provide a better structuring of the unbound.conf file, directories for **optionally** storing zone and other configuration files as well as for your certificates and the unbound.log file have been created and can be mounted as volumes: